The Car Connection Mercedes-Benz GLC Class Overview

 Inside, the GLC borrows some of the best elements of the C-Class design, including a clean, horizontally oriented dash design, flanked with round vents and a wide center console.
 Lavish detailing, including beveled metallic trims and plush, soft-touch elements add up to an interior ambiance above most of this segment.

-The GLC is nearly 5 inches longer in wheelbase than the GLK it succeeds, as well as slightly taller and wider.
+The GLC is nearly five inches longer in wheelbase than the GLK it succeeds, as well as slightly taller and wider.
 That extra length especially goes to back-seat leg room, but overall interior space is significantly improved.
 The cargo floor is both longer and wider than before, and the GLC offers easier loading thanks to the available air suspension.

 Built on underpinnings derived from the Mercedes-Benz C-Class, the GLC-Class sheds as much as 300 pounds in some forms thanks to novel construction that incorporates carbon fiber, aluminum, and high-strength steel.
 Safety is expected to be improved versus the GLK, and occupant safety is aided by new airbags plus a slew of active-safety systems, which can include automatic braking, active lane-keeping, and active blind-spot assist, among other features.

 Infotainment systems follow Mercedes-Benz’s current strategy of standalone screens, with a combination of a touchpad and rotary controller.
 A head-up display is newly offered in the GLC, and high-end Burmester sound is available, with various other options that upgrade trims, materials, and the GLC’s general look.
+For 2020, the model added Mercedes' new infotainment software and became available with a digital instrument cluster.

 The GLC-Class hit the U.S. market in fall of 2015 as a 2016 model.
-For 2017, Mercedes added a Coupe model to the lineup--essentially the same vehicle but with a sloped rear roofline and a lowered suspension, meant as a sporty Benz alternative to vehicles such as the BMW X4.
+For 2017, Mercedes added a Coupe model to the lineup—essentially the same vehicle but with a sloped rear roofline and a lowered suspension, meant as a sporty Benz alternative to vehicles such as the BMW X4.

 Also in the 2017 model year, Mercedes announced the GLC43 AMG, a higher-performance version of the Coupe.
 Power comes from a twin-turbocharged V-6 with 362 hp, coupled to a 9-speed automatic and all-wheel drive.
 Mercedes says the GLC43 can sprint from 0 to 60 mph in 4.8 seconds on its way to a top speed electronically limited to 155 mph.
-A higher output GLC63 is on the way for next year.